Polynomial Ensembles and P\'olya Frequency Functions: Notation and Main Results

 gives rise to a P\'olya ensemble on $M$. \end{theorem}

 This theorem shows that even P\'olya ensembles on $M$ are closely related to P\'olya frequency functions with support contained in $\mathbb{R}_+$, in the sense that the latter give rise to a large number of examples.
 In particular Eqs.~\eqref{Laplace-Polya.b} and \eqref{Laplace-Polya.d} in combination with Eq.~\eqref{polya-rel.1} yield many ensembles of this kind.
 Theorem \ref{thm:rel-Polya.b} can be found by noticing that the Hankel transform of $\omega$ (as in Section \ref{sec:transforms} below) is equal to the Laplace transform of $\tilde{\omega}$.
-Moreover, Theorem \ref{thm:rel-Polya.b} should be compared with \cite[Corollary~5.2]{Kallenberg:2012}, which describes certain \emph{infinite-dimensional} random matrices.
+Moreover, Theorem \ref{thm:rel-Polya.b} should be compared with \cite[Corollary~5.2]{Kallenberg:2012}, which provides a related characterization for certain \emph{infinite-dimensional} random matrices.

 Unfortunately, the construction in Theorem \ref{thm:rel-Polya.b} does not produce all P\'olya en\-sembles on $M$.
 For example, to recover the Gaussian ensemble on $M$ (see Ex~\ref{ex:PolyaEns}\,(a)), which corresponds to the weight function $\omega(x)=x^\nu e^{-x}$, we would have to choose $\tilde\omega(y)=\Gamma[\nu+1]\delta(y-1)$, which is a distribution and not a function.
-Even worse, the weights $\omega$ arising in Theorem \ref{thm:rel-Polya.b} have support $[0,\infty[$, but there also exist examples of P\'olya ensembles on $M$ without this property:
+Even worse, the weights $\omega$ arising in Theorem \ref{thm:rel-Polya.b} satisfy $\omega(x) > 0$ for all $x > 0$, but there also exist examples of P\'olya ensembles on $M$ without this~property:

 \begin{example}[Example of a P\'olya ensemble on $M_0$ beyond Theorem \ref{thm:rel-Polya.b}] Set~$\omega(x) := e^{-\frac{1}{a-x}} \, \pmb{1}_{(0,a)}(x)$, where $a \in (0,\tfrac14)$.
 Then it is straightforward to show that $\omega$ satisfies the conditions of Def.\@ \ref{def:PolyaEns}\,(3) (including $p_{M_0}(\omega) \ge 0$) with~$n = 2$ and $\nu = 0$, and hence defines a P\'olya ensemble on $M_0$. \end{example}